Physicians for Human Rights

 “The expansion of the Rewards for Justice program is an essential step in the effort to bring perpetrators of mass atrocities to justice,” said PHR Washington Director and Chief Policy Officer Hans Hogrefe.
 “A financial reward will surely help prompt those with information about the whereabouts of fugitives from justice to come forward.”

-Physicians for Human Rights (PHR) is an independent organization that uses medicine and science to stop mass atrocities and severe human rights violations against individuals.
-We are supported by the expertise and passion of health professionals and concerned citizens alike.
+Physicians for Human Rights (PHR) is a New York-based advocacy organization that uses science and medicine to prevent mass atrocities and severe human rights violations.
+Learn more here.